 The Fund may employ leverage to the extent deemed appropriate by the AIFM.
 In addition to borrowing, leverage may take the form of investments in derivative instruments, repurchase and reverse repurchase agreements.
-Where using the "commitment" method (i.e. where each derivative position is converted into the underlying asset) as set out in the Level 2 Regulation, the maximum leverage to be employed by the Fund through the use of derivatives used for investment purposes shall not exceed 1,500% of the Net Asset Value of the Fund.
+Where using the "commitment" method (i.e. where each derivative position is converted into the underlying asset) as set out in the Level 2 Regulation, the maximum leverage to be employed by the Fund shall not exceed five (5) times of the Net Asset Value of the Fund.

-Where using the "gross" method (i.e. the sum of the absolute value of the derivative positions) as set out in the Level 2 Regulation, the maximum leverage to be employed by the Fund shall not exceed 1,500% of the Net Asset Value of the Fund.
+Where using the "gross" method (i.e. the sum of the absolute value of the derivative positions) as set out in the Level 2 Regulation, the maximum leverage to be employed by the Fund shall not exceed five (5) times of the Net Asset Value of the Fund.